hanjpk/InfoBMKG_WearOS/README.md

 # Info BMKG for WearOS

 ## Overview
 This is a wearable app based on [WearOS](https://wearos.google.com/).
 This project is unfinished.
 I only update when i have a free time.
 This app used to be my undergraduate thesis topic, but i changed my mind hwhw.
+This app function is to provide Indonesian citizens weather information in a wearable device.

 ## Features
 - Main Menu